 Become a Coach

 Most people who come to coaching come from something else entirely.
-What matters is the decision to develop the skills and a passion to make a difference for others.
+What matters is the decision to develop the skills and a genuine interest in helping others think and perform at their best.

 Starting from zero is normal.
 What separates coaches who build a lasting practice from those who do not is structured, rigorous training from the outset.